Planning Meetings & Events

 - At the end of each agenda item, briefly summarize what has been accomplished and decided, emphasizing due dates and action items.

-- Listen to your members.
-Have a Chapter brainstorming session to find out what they would like to do at meetings and what they expect to get out of their membership.
+- Survey members or have a Chapter brainstorming session at the beginning of the planning year to find out what they are interested in learning at meetings and what they expect to get out of their membership.

 - Take your Chapter on an agency visit.
 These are a great way for your members to network, learn and get a taste of work life in public relations.

 - Give your members opportunities to get to know one another and work as a group.
-Plan an after-meeting dinner, have a holiday party, design a float for the Homecoming parade or organize a Chapter retreat.
+Plan an after-meeting dinner, have a holiday party, host a Homecoming tailgate or organize a Chapter retreat.

-Holding a fundraiser can increase your Chapter unity, provide funds to help members attend events and participate in competitions, and are another source for meeting and event ideas.
+Holding a fundraiser can increase your Chapter unity, provide funds to help members attend events.
+Fundraisers are also another source for meeting and event ideas.
 See our fundraising suggestions and review past winners of the FUNdraising Bowl.

 Need more ideas?
-Ask other Chapter Presidents through the listserv, contact the vice president of Chapter development, or start a conversation on PRSSA’s social media.
+Visit the fundraisers page, ask other Chapter Presidents through the Chapter Presidents Google Group, contact the vice president of Chapter development, or start a conversation on PRSSA’s social media.